 Is your Heat Pump or Air Conditioner not operating?

 If not, check the switches on the thermostat to ensure it is turned on and then check the circuit breakers to the heating and cooling units on your home circuit breaker panel.
 Reset circuit breakers and verify the unit is on at the thermostat.
 Still not working?
-Check if here is an emergency cutoff switch located outside by the condensing unit.
+Check if there is an emergency cutoff switch located at the air handler (inside unit).
+If the switch has tripped, most likely you have a clogged drain line (see below).
 Reset the emergency cutoff switch.
 Turn the unit on at the thermostat.
 If it is still not working, call Lloyd’s.

 Are you not getting any cool air?